 Humility is Godliness

-Giving is better than Getting
+Giving is better than receiving

 A Helping Hand

 In the same vein, they always help.
 They often lend a hand at a cost to themselves but rarely ask for help.
 They’ll rarely tell you what to do or how to do things.
-And they rarely advise.

 Efficient and Independent